 We made it through a second night with power still on.
 I woke up to 12 degrees outside and only one frozen faucet (conveniently in the kitchen).
 By noon the temperature had reached 25 degrees and the bright sun was melting the snow off of the roof.
 We had six total panels (out of 48) completely cleared of snow and we were finally producing some electricity.

 By mid-afternoon blue skies gave way to cloud cover.
 By the time the panels stopped taking in solar power, 23 of the 48 panels were clear of snow.
 Around 6:00 our power finally turned off and the entire system flipped immediately over to the powerwalls.
 We turned off everything that we didn’t need while I finished dinner and spent the rest of the evening in a single room with the gas fireplace running, sending the kids to bed and then heading to bed earlier ourselves to minimize as much energy usage as possible.
 Our solar electricity made it through the night with 29% power remaining by the time I crawled out of our warm bed.

-We were relieved that our solar set up got us through our own worst moments with the storm but were frustrated by the fact that we couldn’t do more for our friends who were powerless (although we did have one friend stay with us).
+We were relieved that our solar setup got us through our own worst moments with the storm but were frustrated by the fact that we couldn’t do more for our friends who were powerless (although we did have one friend stay with us).
 Additionally, we became increasingly frustrated by the partisan attacks on green tech by our own elected officials.
-Green tech kept our family warm through the night and we were doing everything possible to take pressure off of the overtaxed grid with the production taking place on our roof.
-The lack of acknowledgement of the complexity of the issue was not lost on us.
+Green-tech kept our family warm through the night and we were doing everything possible to take pressure off of the overtaxed grid with the production taking place on our roof.
+The lack of acknowledgment of the complexity of the issue was not lost on us.

 By the time the snow melted and the air temperatures started to climb, we were back in business and thankful that we had options.
 The numbers weren’t terrible either.